ascatox/smart-ledger-client/README.md

 # LedgerClient Library for Hyperledger Fabric 1.0

-**LedgerClient** is a library to interface with an [Hyperledger Fabric](https://hyperledger-fabric.readthedocs.io/en/latest/) blockchain using the [Hyperledger Fabric SDK Java](https://github.com/hyperledger/fabric-sdk-java).
+**LedgerClient** is a Java library to interface with an [Hyperledger Fabric](https://hyperledger-fabric.readthedocs.io/en/latest/) blockchain using the [Hyperledger Fabric SDK Java](https://github.com/hyperledger/fabric-sdk-java).

 The [Chaincode](https://github.com/ascatox/smart-ledger-client/blob/master/src/main/java/fixture/sdkintegration/gocc/smartfactory/src/github.com/smartfactory/smartfactory.go) in Go Language, to interact with the Smart Factory Lab, is bundled with the project.
 # Setup HLF